I’m excited to share with you TWO freelancer case studies featuring students from my freelancer e-courses today!

 “The editing business was going slowly for me, so I decided I might as well keep busy doing something else that I LOVE and see where it could lead.
 I still work on my editing business, but most of my time now is dedicated to my art, and I love it!
 I specialize in pen drawings and oil paintings, and while I do a lot of pieces based on my own interests and curiosities, my primary focus is on commissions.
 I love working with clients to create pieces of art designed specifically for them!”

-When Elizabeth first started taking Set Yourself Up For Freelancing Success, the biggest progress she saw was the creation of her website and the beginning of networking on social media.
+When Elizabeth first started taking my freelancer program, the biggest progress she saw was the creation of her website and the beginning of networking on social media.
 “That progress happened almost immediately!”
 Elizabeth says.
 “If I hadn’t taken this e-course, I don’t think I would’ve had the courage to put myself out there and make my business official.”

-“The best part about Set Yourself Up For Freelancing Success is how it goes through everything step-by-step, including lots of actionable lessons/tips/tricks, as well as templates to get you started.
+“The best part about Sagan’s freelancer programs is how she goes through everything step-by-step, including lots of actionable lessons/tips/tricks, as well as templates to get you started.
 I really appreciated how accessible Sagan was if I ever had any questions or wanted feedback on my business,” says Elizabeth.
-“It’s one thing to be told ‘here’s what you need to do,’ and quite another to be shown, ‘here’s HOW you do it, and here’s a community of other people on this journey with you.’
-Community is so, so important in the freelance world.”
+“It’s one thing to be told ‘here’s what you need to do,’ and quite another to be shown, ‘here’s HOW you do it.'”

 One of the interesting outcomes Elizabeth never expected was that she would start an art business.
 “I went through the course with an editing business in mind, and at the time, starting an art business didn’t even occur to me,” she explains.
 “But when inspiration hit last December (in one of those ‘why CAN’T I do that?’ moments), I was able to get my art website and business off the ground fairly quickly and easily because of everything I had already learned from the course and through starting my editing business.”